Our History

 From the reunions, the Perrin Field Historical Society was chartered and through membership and dedicated volunteerism, a Perrin Air Force Base Museum was created.
 In the beginning, two locations of the museum were in the Silver Wings building (formerly an Airmen’s Service Club), and in the lobby of the airport terminal building.

-(All the preceeding history was written by Director and Curator Emeritus John Elkins, now deceased, with editing for clarity.)
+(The preceding history was written by the original museum Director and Curator Emeritus John Elkins, now deceased, with occasional editing for updates and clarity.)

-In a 2010 new year’s sudden surprise, we were informed that the new airport master plan had included our leased location.
-According to our airport lease’s fine print, we would have to relocate.
-However, the cost of construction for the new building and the move of all memorabilia would be paid by the airport and/or other organizations.
-The new building design and basic floor plans were drawn up by Museum Director James W. Farris after consultation with the museum directors and the building contractor.
+In a 2010 New Year’s surprise, we were informed that the new airport master plan had included our leased location.
+In accordance with our lease’s fine print, we would have to relocate.
+Fortunately, the cost of construction for the new building and the move of all memorabilia would be paid by the airport and/or other organizations.
+The new building design and basic floor plans were drawn up by then Museum Director James W. Farris after consultation with the museum directors and the building contractor.